System Overview

 - Requires explicit

-- Only HSI snapshots leave the device (lab session JSON when explicitly enabled).
+cloudUploadconsent + valid JWT. - Only HSI snapshots leave the device (lab session JSON when explicitly enabled).

 - Hardware-backed

-X-Synheart-Proof per request — see Synheart Auth — Signing.
+X-Synheart-Proofper request — see Synheart Auth — Signing.

 The runtime is designed for low-overhead background operation.
-The exact CPU / memory / battery footprint depends on:
+The exact CPU / memory / battery footprint depends on:- Sample rate (BLE HRM at 1 Hz is much cheaper than 50 Hz raw motion).

 - Active modules (motion-state inference is the heaviest single load when enabled).